-The FAA Class 3 Review Committee is charged with supporting the membership in meeting the Class 3 requirements of the FAA/AST.
+The FAA Class 3 Review Committee is charged with supporting the membership in meeting the Class 3 requirements of the FAA/AST, as well as working to improve the safety of flights reviewed by the Committee.
 The function is accomplished in several ways:

 - Performing a 3-sigma, 6 degree of freedom dispersion analysis on submitted projects.